top of page

 We will accept 25 free submissions on October 1.
 On that day, we will open a special gate, revealed on our social media pages (connect with us below) and here on our website.
 We will accept only one free submission per person (automatically disqualifying subsequent free submission attempts), and we will only accept the first 25.
 Once we hit 25 submissions in the free gate, we will close it.
 Free submissions will not receive a subscription or feedback.
 We offer this opportunity in the hopes of targeting writers who cannot afford to enter otherwise.
 If you can afford to enter, please do not take one of the 25 available free slots.

-August 15 to October 15, NaPoMo 2025: OPEN.
+August 15 to October 15, NaPoMo 2025: Submissions now closed.

-September 1 for free, NaPoMo 2025: Currently Closed.
+September 1 for free, NaPoMo 2025: Submissions now closed.

 results